thlorenz/nad/example/README.md

 # nad example

-This is a simple example to show how to generate a Node.js project that includes given addon code.
+This is a simple example to show how to generate a node project that includes given addon code.

 The `binding.gyp` declares two targets, `hello` and `greet`.